ekrsulov/ttpe/doc/docs/app-structure/canvas.md

 # Canvas

-The **Canvas** is the core rendering and interaction surface of Vectornest.
+The **Canvas** is the core rendering and interaction surface of VectorNest.
 It's an infinite 2D workspace where users create, edit, and manipulate vector graphics using an **SVG-based rendering system** with React components.

 ## Overview